Universality in one-dimensional hierarchical coalescence processes: A combinatorial lemma on exchangeable probability measures

 Note that, by the induction hypothesis, the second sum is equal to $1$ (for any $i_1$).
 Hence,

-This ends the proof of \eqref{eq:identity2} and thus of Point $(a)$.
-As already mentioned the proof of Point $(b)$ is easier (only \eqref{eq:identity2} has to be used), details are left to the reader. \end{proof}
+This ends the proof of (\ref{eqidentity2}) and thus of point (a).
+As already mentioned the proof of point (b) is easier [only (\ref{eqidentity2}) has to be used]; details are left to the reader. \end{pf} \end{appendix}